geoSkogen/equips/README.txt

   lookup-by-number fails.

 2)
-Add shortcode options page for custom geoblock settings!
+Add shortcode options page for custom geoblock settings--DONE!

 3)
-Upgrade global namespace use to OOP protocol.IN PROGRESS!
+Upgrade global namespace use to OOP protocol--IN PROGRESS!

 4)
 --need a solution to redundant incrementing shortcode handler functions with hard-coded